 The design process included transparency with markets on targets and timetables that restored analyst’s confidence and strong multi-direction communication and a participatory process that built employee engagement and buy-in.

-RBL collaborated with the executive team to engineer a significant transformation and establish a redesigned business that was attractive for investors.
+RBL collaborated with the executive team to engineer a significant transformation and establish a redesigned business that was attractive for customers and investors.

 - Operating costs were reduced by more than $100 million/year